Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Account Analysis

 In this section, we analyze the types of accounts the attackers employ.
-We sampled 1031 astrobots that are employed for these attacks and that were still active in March 2019, when we examine them.
-One author annotated all the accounts and another author annotated 100 users to report inter-annotator agreement, which is K = 0.707 (substantial agreement.)
-We came up with three categories that covers 92\% accounts.
-Those are 1) inactive (zombie) accounts, which are either dormant for years or have no tweets at all but in fact actively post lexicon tweets and then delete them (n = 304), 2) retweeter accounts, whose timelines are made up of only retweets (n = 157), and 3) accounts that appear to be humans due to their \emph{sophisticated}, original, recent tweets and conversations with other users on the platform.
-Here, we define sophisticated as containing real sounding sentences that convey meaning and have standard grammar, while accounting for the fact that these are not retweets. (n = 486)
+We sampled 1,031 astrobots that were employed in these attacks which were still active in March 2019.
+We inspected the profile and the recent tweets of the accounts and came up with categories based on the content and time of their tweets in an open-world setting.
+One author annotated all accounts and another annotated 100 to report inter-annotator agreement, which was K = 0.707 (substantial agreement.)
+The annotators established three categories that covered 947 accounts (92\%): 1) inactive (zombie) accounts, which are either dormant for years or have no persistent tweets but actively post lexicon tweets and then delete them (n = 304), 2) retweeter accounts, whose timelines are made up of only retweets (n = 157), and 3) accounts that appear to be human due to their \emph{sophisticated}, original, recent tweets (excluding retweets) and conversations with other users on the platform.
+We defined sophisticated as containing genuine sentences that convey meaning and have standard grammar (n = 486).